cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 {: #fig-voprf title="VOPRF protocol overview with additional proof"}

-The partially-oblivious mode extends the VOPRF mode such that the client and
+The POPRF mode extends the VOPRF mode such that the client and
 server can additionally provide a public input `info` that is used in computing
 the pseudorandom function.
 That is, the client and server interact to compute
 `output = F(skS, input, info)`.
 To support additional public input, the client